GLSRC/rescomp/doc/installation.md

 ### Optional (but Strongly Encouraged) Prerequesites

 * [git](https://git-scm.com/downloads): Used for downloading the repository and keeping it up to date.
-* [Anaconda 3](https://www.anaconda.com/distribution/): Using a virtual python environment is **highly** recommended to avoid damaging/unintentionally changing your base python. as this is an alpha distribution and hence not well tested.
+* [Anaconda 3](https://www.anaconda.com/distribution/): Using a virtual python environment is **highly** recommended to avoid damaging/unintentionally changing your base python.
   Of course you are free to use the environment manager of your choice, but in the following we will assume it to be Anaconda.

 ### Installation Instructions